-4.2.1 CRICKET BC shall provide the best available high quality white cricket balls for T20 cricket and spare used balls for changing during a match, which shall also be preferably of the same brand.
+4.2.1 CRICKET BC - BC BIG BASH shall provide the best available high quality white cricket balls for T20 cricket and spare used balls which shall also be preferably of the same brand.
+Enough spare balls in good condition, must be provided for each match.
+The ground location may have possibility of multiple balls being lost beyond the boundary.
+(It is recommended that 12 spare balls be provided for each match as secure location at the ground).